buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_5_Building_Character_Select_Page.md

 export default SelectCharacter;
 ```

 As soon as our component is mounted, we are going to want to create our `gameContract` to start using right away!
 We want to display our mint-able characters as soon as possible.
-Which means we need to call our contract ASAP:
+Which means we need to call our contract ASAP.
+Note: This block of code goes under the useState variable ie. under `const [gameContract, setGameContract] = useState(null);`.

 ```javascript
 // UseEffect